alex-piccione/chrome-extension.no-cookies/README.md

 # Browser Annoyance Killer

 This is a Chrome extension to remove :cookie: settings dialog ...and other annoyances.

-It works also in Maxthon, my main browser.
+It works also with Maxthon browser.

 ## Websites where we do something or will do something

 |                    | Site                      | Status         | Note                                                               |